 Why is this strange?

 Well, because it’s custom software we’re talking about.
 A custom solution is like a living thing that evolves along with your company’s needs.
 “Final” is a misnomer in this case.
-Systems should be built with scalability and ease of enhancement in mind if you want to maximize your investment.
+Systems should be built with scalability

 As industries change and your company grows or downsizes, you’ll likely need to make adjustments to your software.
-You may need to scale for more users without slowing down the system, delete certain obsolete features, add new features for new workflows, and so on.
+You may need to scale for more users without slowing down the system, delete certain obsolete features, add new features for new workflows,

 In the vast majority of cases, it doesn’t make sense to stop developing your solution as soon as you reach a somewhat satisfactory version and launch an MVP.
-The whole point of foregoing an off-the-shelf solution is to have something that’s tailor-made to your needs not just today, but for the foreseeable future as well.

 The benefits of custom software come with a long-term commitment.
 Hosting, support, and third-party integrations are just a few of the things you will have to keep in mind and budget for.
-You can read more about why custom software development is a long-term investment here
+You can read more about why custom software development is a long-term investment here.

 4. It’s a Collaborative Process

 If your company doesn’t already have a development team, venturing into custom software development can be intimidating.
-In this case, if you’ve done your due diligence and determined that a custom solution is the way to go, it’s probably in your best interests to outsource the entire process to a trustworthy development partner rather than recruiting, hiring, onboarding, and managing a team of developers yourself.
-The right partner can support you and the software they develop over the long term.
-Or they can gradually transition support to an in-house team you assemble over time, if that’s what makes sense for your business.
+In this case, if you’ve done your due diligence and determined that a custom solution is the way to go, it’s probably

 The right partner should feel like an extension of your team—but one with a fresh new perspective.
 During the analysis phase of the project, your partner will get to know your business better, as well as your goals and your needs.
-This is where a lot of new ideas are born.
-This part is, in fact, one of my favorite things about the entire process.
-As specialists, we get to be creative problem-solvers and work with our clients on their system’s initial feature/requirement list.
+This is where

 In our 13+ years in business, we have helped a lot of clients define their requirements and come up with new ways their custom solution can support their business.
-It’s incredibly rewarding for us because we get to expand upon our clients’ ideas and requests and help them add even more value to their custom software development projects.
+It’s incredibly rewarding for us because we get to expand upon our clients’

 Once in a Lifetime

 The Far Reach team has decades of combined custom software development experience; we’ve been doing this for a very long time.
-Even though we’ve developed a framework that allows us to tackle each project in a similar way using the agile scrum methodology, each project we’ve done has been unique.
+Even though we’ve developed a framework that allows us to tackle each project in a similar way using the agile scrum

 It’s all in the name, really.
 It’s not just the solution that's custom but also the entire process, from beginning to end.
 Each project has nuances the process needs to accommodate, even within our framework.